hailiang194/hailiang194/README.md

 🇯🇵 ルオン・テ・ハイ

 I learnt how to write a program in 2015.
 I was surprised and amazed because I could write my own program at the first time.
 After that, I continuously tried to learn it by myself.
 However, At that moment, I didn't have a computer and have to wait to Computer lesson to use computer to code.
 Because of that, I think I really like programming.
 Luckily, my parents bought for me a laptop and that is one of the best present they gave me and it made me easier to learn coding.
 When I was 17, I learnt C programming language and I really like it.
 It help me to understand many things in programming and how computers work.
 After learning it in 3 months, I have create my first game in C. That is snake game in console application and I always proud of it(The video about snake game below).

-At the present, I am a student in FPT University.
+I am a student in FPT University.
 I study Software Engineering to follow my interest and try to have great time here.
 I love the environment here.
 It make me become more active.

-There are so many things I have to learn.
-I always try my best to learn and apply it in real life.
+There are so many things I have to learn so why don't we can learn each other?

 <br/>